Tory mayor calls for tax rises over spending cuts in Rishi Sunak’s autumn budget

 “If that means in the short term we have got to pay a little extra tax to protect them, that is where I am.”

-Mr Street also called on Mr Sunak not to ditch Ms Truss’s plans for Investment Zones offering tax breaks for companies which put money into factories, offices and homes in areas of the country needing development.
+Mr Street also called on Mr Sunak not to ditch Ms Truss’s plans for investment zones offering tax breaks for companies which put money into factories, offices and homes in areas of the country needing development.

-The new PM has yet to announce whether the zones will be spared from the axe which he has wielded over much of the Trussonomics agenda.
+The new PM has yet to announce whether the zones will be spared from the axe that he has wielded over much of the Trussonomics agenda.
 But influential voices within the Treasury are understood to be arguing that they will simply shift investment around the UK while costing revenue to the Exchequer.

-He rejected the argument that the zones would simply pit different parts of the UK against one another for a finite pool of investment cash, pointing to the recent location of Goldman Sachs offices in Birmingham and a gigafactory for electric vehicle batteries in Coventry as examples where the West Midlands was in fact competing with alternative sites abroad.
+He rejected the argument that the zones would simply pit different parts of the UK against one another for a finite pool of investment cash, pointing to the recent location of Goldman Sachs offices in Birmingham and a gigafactory for electric vehicle batteries in Coventry as examples of where the West Midlands was in fact competing with alternative sites abroad.

-“I understand (Mr Sunak) want to review what he has inherited,” said the West Midlands mayor.
+“I understand (Mr Sunak) wants to review what he has inherited,” said the West Midlands mayor.
 “But this is a winning option.”

 Register for free to continue reading